fsharp/fslang-design/RFCs/FS-1089-allow-string-everywhere.md

 * If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?

-  They continue to work, since previously, the `string` function was always inlined, so no reference to the function exists.
+  They continue to work, since previously, the `string` function was always inlined, so no reference to the function in FSharp.Core.dll exists.

 Any existing compiled binaries will continue to work without recompilation, even when linked to newer versions of `FSharp.Core.dll`.